-- Where Penrith City Council is the Certifier for the development, the Roads Act approval for the above works may be issued concurrently with the Construction Certificate. - Separate approval may be required from Transport for NSW for classified roads. - All works associated with the Roads Act approval must be completed prior to the issue of any Occupation Certificate. - 33 The stormwater management system shall be consistent with plans lodged for development approval, prepared by AT&L, reference number 15-272, revision C, dated 17.03.2021.
+- Where Penrith City Council is the Certifier for the development, the Roads Act approval for the above works may be issued concurrently with the Construction Certificate or Subdivision Works Certificate. - Separate approval may be required from Transport for NSW for classified roads. - All works associated with the Roads Act approval must be completed prior to the issue of any Occupation Certificate or Subdivision Certificate as applicable. - On completion of any awning over the road reserve, a certificate from a practising structural engineer certifying the structural adequacy of the awning is to be submitted to Council before Council will inspect the works and issue its final approval under the Roads Act.

+38 The stormwater management system shall be consistent with the plans lodged for development approval, prepared by AT&L, reference number 15-272, revision A, dated 31.05.2021.

-Prior to the issue of any Construction Certificate, the Certifier shall ensure that the stormwater management system has been designed in accordance with Penrith City Council's Stormwater Drainage Specification for Building Developments and Water Sensitive Urban Design (WSUD) Policy.
+Prior to the issue of any Construction Certificate or Subdivision Works Certificate, the Certifier shall ensure that the stormwater management system has been designed in accordance with Penrith City Council's Stormwater Drainage Specification for Building Developments and Water Sensitive Urban Design (WSUD) Policy.

-Engineering plans and supporting calculations for the stormwater management system are to be prepared by a suitably qualified person and shall accompany the application for a Construction Certificate.
+Engineering plans and supporting calculations for the stormwater management system are to be prepared by a suitably qualified person and shall accompany the application for a Construction Certificate or Subdivision Works Certificate.

-- 34 Prior to the issue of any Construction Certificate, the Certifier shall ensure that vehicular access, circulation, maneuvering, pedestrian and parking areas associated with the subject development are in accordance with Penrith Development Control Plan 2014, AS2890.1, AS2890.2 and AS2890.6. - 35 Prior to the commencement of any works on-site or prior to the issue of any ConstructionCertificate, whichever occurs first, a Construction Traffic Management Plan (CTMP) shall be submitted to Penrith City Council's Asset Management Department for endorsement.
+- 39 Prior to the issue of any Construction Certificate or Subdivision Works Certificate, the Certifier shall ensure that vehicular access, circulation, manoeuvring, pedestrian and parking areas associated with the subject development are in accordance with Penrith City Council's Development Control Plan, AS2890.1, AS2890.2 and AS2890.6. - 40 Prior to the commencement of any works on-site (including demolition works) or prior to the issue of any Construction Certificate or Subdivision Works Certificate, whichever occurs first, a Construction Traffic Management Plan (CTMP) shall be submitted to Penrith City Council's Asset Management Department for endorsement.
 The CTMP shall be prepared by a suitably qualified consultant with appropriate training and certification from Transport for NSW.
 The CTMP shall include details of any required road closures, work zones, loading zones and the like.
 Approval of the CTMP may require approval of the Local Traffic Committee.
-Please contact Council's Asset Management Department on 4732 7777 and refer to Council's website for a copy of the Temporary Road Reserve Occupancy Application Form. - 36 Prior to commencement of any works associated with the development, a Traffic Control Plan, including details for pedestrian management, shall be prepared in accordance with AS1742.3 Traffic Control Devices for Works on Roads and the Transport for NSW (TfNSW) publication Traffic Control at Worksites, and certified by an appropriately accredited TfNSW Traffic Controller.
+Please contact Council's Asset Management Department on 4732 7777 and refer to Council's website for a copy of the Temporary Road Reserve Occupancy Application Form. - 41 Prior to the issue of any Occupation Certificate, the Principal Certifier shall ensure that all works associated with a S138 Roads Act approval or S68 Local Government Act approval have been inspected and signed off by Penrith City Council. - 42 Prior to the issue of any Occupation Certificate, Works As Executed drawings, final operation and maintenance management plans and any other compliance documentation for the stormwater management system shall be submitted to the Principal Certifier in accordance with Penrith City Council's Engineering Construction Specification for Civil Works, Stormwater Drainage Specification for Building Developments and WSUD Technical Guidelines.